 Popular Types of Daisies

-- English daisy - In some regions, the English daisy (Bellis perennis) is considered an invasive plant and is often classified as a weed.
+These little button-like daisies are so cute with their frilly petals and happy yellow centers.
+So it's hard to believe that in some regions, the English daisy (Bellis perennis) is considered an invasive plant and is often classified as a weed.
 Some cultivars are showy, even though shorter than other daisies.

 Daisies make a great cut flower for your garden.
 You can grow daisies from seeds, or you can transplant potted daisies from a nursery or garden center.
-Some daisies like Shasta daisies are hybrid perennials.
+Some daisies, like Shasta daisies, are hybrid perennials.
 Since they propagate via rhizomes, they may need to be divided every three or more years.
 Annual daisies are great self-seeders and will generally re-seed year after year.

 Happy daisies need sunshine and moist soil.
-Some cultivars can tolerate partial shade, but be warned, without full sun your daisies won't produce as many flowers.
+Some cultivars can tolerate partial shade, but be warned: Without full sun, your daisies won't produce as many flowers.
 You want to use soil that drains well.
 Daisies can't survive wet feet, but established plants can survive dry spells.
 You may need to water if the rainfall is less than 1" for the week.

 - White - gratitude, innocence